js-seth-h/hand-static/readme.md

 **long prefix matching first, short later.**

-In `hand-static`, sort multiplexing rule by prefix.
+In `httpware-static`, sort multiplexing rule by prefix.

 Sequence of call `.setPrefix` is ignored.